Ezihale/alx-zero_day/0x03-git/README.md

+updated README file
-updated README fileA not empty
+A not empty